NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Experiments

 \subsection{Performance Analysis}

-Figure~\ref{tab:performance} compares the performance of baselines and NTSFormer.
-Based on the results, we have the following observations: \begin{itemize} \item General (multimodal) GNNs, including GraphSAGE, MMGCN, MGAT, and MIG do not perform well on this task and even underperform MLPs on this task, verifying that cold-start is a severe issue for GNNs on multimodal graphs. \item Graph Transformers, including Polynormer, SGFormer, and NAGphormer, perform similarly to general GNNs and multimodal GNNs and do not perform well under the cold-start setting. \item GLNN, SGKD, and SimMLP are GNNs considering structure isolation, and outperform General (multimodal) GNNs and GTs.
-Using an MLP student taught by GNNs, the MLP student enhanced and outperform original MLP baseline. \item SiBraR and MUSE are GNNs considering modality missing.
-The best of them, MUSE, showing superior performance over all general (multimodal) GNNs and GTs, and even over GNNs considering structure isolation on two datasets, showing that beside structure isolation, modality missing is also an important issue to address on multimodal cold-start.
-In terms of SiBraR, it does not perform well on this.
-One potential reason is that it uses a shared encoder for different modalities to address the modality-missing issue, which is in contrast with some experiences in multimodal data processing, where different modalities of data may require different encoders. \item NTSFormer tackles isolation and modality-missing issues via a self-teaching paradigm, consistently outperforming all baselines across all datasets by a large margin, showing the advantage of self-teaching Graph Transformers for multimodal cold-start.
+Table~\ref{tab:performance} compares the performance of baselines and NTSFormer, from which we draw the following observations: \begin{itemize} \item General (multimodal) GNNs---GraphSAGE, MMGCN, MGAT, and MIG---do not perform well on this task and even underperform MLPs, verifying that isolated cold-start is a severe issue for GNNs on multimodal graphs. \item Graph Transformers, including Polynormer, SGFormer, and NAGphormer, perform similarly to general GNNs and multimodal GNNs and do not perform well under the isolated cold-start setting. \item GLNN, SGKD, and SimMLP are GNNs considering structural isolation, and outperform General (multimodal) GNNs and GTs.
+Their MLP students taught by GNNs outperform the original MLP baseline. \item SiBraR and MUSE are GNNs considering modality missing.
+MUSE shows superior performance over all general (multimodal) GNNs and GTs, and even over GNNs considering structural isolation on two datasets, showing that modality missing is also an important issue on this task.
+SiBraR does not perform well, potentially due to its shared encoder design, which cannot handle each modality differently. \item NTSFormer tackles isolation and modality-missing issues via a self-teaching paradigm, consistently outperforming all baselines across all datasets by a large margin, showing the advantage of self-teaching GTs on this task.
 Compared to teacher-student baselines, we can directly perform self-teaching via end-to-end training, without requiring complicated two-step operations.

 \end{itemize}